History of the Improv

 A New Era of Expansion

 A new century began with a new generation of explosive comedy talent.
-Jamie Foxx, Dave Chappelle, Jeff Dunham, Dane Cook, David Spade, Pablo Francisco, Brian Regan, Sarah Silverman, Daniel Tosh, Gabriel Iglesias, Jo Koy, Sebastian Maniscalco, Todd Glass, Aisha Tyler, Bobby Lee, Anjelah Johnson, and Jamie Kennedy, to name a few, have once again helped make The Improv the place for top comedy.
+Jamie Foxx, Dave Chappelle, Jeff Dunham, Dane Cook, David Spade, Pablo Francisco, Brian Regan, Sarah Silverman, Daniel Tosh, Gabriel Iglesias, Jo Koy, Sebastian Maniscalco, Todd Glass, Aisha Tyler, Bobby Lee, Anjelah Johnson, and Jamie Kennedy, to name a few, and once again helped make the Improv the best place for top comedy.

-And The Improv was once again expanding.
-In 2002, Budd partnered with Al Copeland to create six new clubs: Irvine, San Jose, Brea, Ontario, Pittsburgh, and the re-launch the historic Improv on Melrose Avenue.
+The Improv was expanding once again.
+In 2002, Budd partnered with Al Copeland to create six new clubs: in Irvine, San Jose, Brea, Ontario, Pittsburgh, and the re-launch of the historic Improv on Melrose Avenue.

-New clubs are now being planned, both domestically and internationally, ensuring that The Improv promise remains true— To deliver the best comedy talent, quality food and service in the most celebrated—and largest—comedy club chain in the world.
+New clubs are now being planned, both domestically and internationally, ensuring that the Improv’s promise remains true: to deliver the best comedy talent, quality food and service in the most celebrated—and largest—comedy club chain in the world!

-The Improv has long been as much a part of Hollywood as any other establishment in the country.
-We’ve been the site of hundreds of tapings for both film and television, not to mention a countless number of comedy CD recordings.
+The Improv has long been as much a part of Hollywood as any other establishment.
+We’ve been the site of hundreds of tapings for both film and television, not to mention countless comedy recordings.
 The critically acclaimed “Funny People” was the latest movie to be filmed at the Hollywood Improv, but other movies such as “Man on the Moon,” “The Aristocrats”, Robert Townsend’s ”Hollywood Shuffle,” and “The Goodbye Girl” also had major scenes shot at the Improv.